-Alignment with long-term company strategy and shareholders' interests
+• Alignment with long-term company strategy and shareholder interests

-Executive compensation is aligned with company strategy and shareholders' interests.
-Part or all of any Short-Term Bonus is paid in the form of Nestlé S.A. shares instead of cash.
-Long-Term Incentives are provided in the form of Performance Share Units (PSUs), Stock Options on Nestlé S.A. shares or Restricted Stock Units (RSUs).
-All share-based elements have restriction periods of three years.
-This way of compensating presents a balance between annual and Long-Term Incentives and underlines the close connection and alignment between the interests of the members of the Executive Board and the shareholders.
+Compensation for members of the Executive Board is aligned with company strategy and shareholders interests.
+The Short-Term Bonus payout is determined by the degree of achievement of a number of annual operating objectives.
+Long-Term Incentives are provided in the form of sharebased instruments, therefore ensuring alignment with shareholders interests.
+In 2012, Long-Term Incentive instruments included Performance Share Units (PSUs), Options on Nestlé S.A. shares, which will be discontinued, and Restricted Stock Units (RSUs).
+These Long-Term Incentive instruments have a restriction (vesting) period of three years.

-Compensation to be internationally competitive
+• Compensation to be internationally competitive by using selected benchmarks